skornweiss/covid_protocols_rtd/docs/index.rst

         inadequately sedated) then recommend PEEP titration by the Lower PEEP ARDSnet table (see below)

-b.
-If patients *not* supported by Hamilton G5 Ventilator, perform the following within 10 minutes of intubation:
+b. **If patients not supported by Hamilton G5 Ventilator, perform the following within 10 minutes of intubation**:

    i.
 Initiate PEEP based on BMI